kaisadilla/judith/.info/spec.md

 ```

 ## `.str()` method
 `str()` is a special method that is always defined for every type, even `Undefined` and `Dynamic`.
-As such, it is _always_ available, even on `Unknown` types or nullable ones, and never produces an error.
+As such, it is _always_ available, even on `Any` types or nullable ones, and never produces an error.

 By default, `str()` is defined internally in the JuVM, and its behavior depends on the value on which it's called: